 About Robert

-I am a senior lecturer and researcher in computer science and computational archaeology, specialising in data ontology, machine learning, information networks, and human-computer interaction applied to studies in human evolution.
-Over the last two decades, I have founded several information platforms supporting research in human evolution, most notably The Global Rock Art Database, the world’s first centralised, and the world’s first semantically enabled platform for global rock art research.
+I am a Senior Lecturer in Computer Science at SAE University College and Adjunct Senior Research Fellow in Computational Archaeology at the Australian Research Centre for Human Evolution, Griffith University.
+I specialise in data ontology, machine learning, information networks, and human-computer interaction applied to studies in human evolution.
+Over the last two decades, I have founded several information platforms, most notably The Global Rock Art Database, the world’s first centralised and semantically enabled platform for international rock art research, exploring some of the oldest repositories of human memory through machine learning and AI.

 HIGHLIGHTS